rbe549/rbe549.github.io/hw0.md

     - Batch size chosen
     - Confusion Matrix of the trained model on training data
     - Confusion Matrix of the trained model on testing data
 - Compare all the sections (3.3 - 3.5) and analyze why one works better than the other.
-Finally, present a comparison of number of parameters, final train and final test accuracy, inference run-time (test time per image after the TensorFlow graph is setup) and other competences of your choice in a tabular form for Sections 3.3, 3.4 and 3.5.
+Finally, present a comparison of number of parameters, final train and final test accuracy, inference run-time (test time per image after the PyTorch graph is setup) and other competences of your choice in a tabular form for Sections 3.3, 3.4 and 3.5.

 <a name='funcs'></a>